Marthinusba/reach_challenge/README.md

     ```
 3. The password required is ```postgres_password```

-4. Example to query all the tabls
+4. Example to query all the tables
     ```sql
     select * from Cases_Dimension
     join Cases_Fact on Cases_Dimension.cases_id = Cases_Fact.cases_id